vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 To request _direct capture_, please contact your KAM.

 See [Regular eCommerce payments](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#regular-ecommerce-payments) for more details.

+# How do I turn _direct capture_ on or off?
+You can't turn _direct capture_ on or off as a merchant, and this must be requested of your KAM.
+To get both _direct capture_ and _reserve capture_ you must request two different sale units.

 # How can I refund a payment?